-The Company's primary liquidity needs are for financing working capital associated with the expenses it incurs in performing services under its client contracts.
-Generally, the Company incurs significant operating expenses with payment terms shorter than its average collections on billings.
-The Company expects to continue to fund its operating activities and debt obligations with cash flow from operations.
+Generally, the Company's needs for liquidity are for financing working capital associated with the expenses it incurs in performing services under its client contracts.
+The Company incurs significant operating expenses with payment terms shorter than its average collections on billings.